 Lead Product Designer

 Come up with 50 ideas and narrow them down to one viable solution in 4 weeks.

 Changing the Epidemic Curve

 All disease outbreaks naturally have a bell curve shape.
-Even more intriguing is the concept that the top of this curve can be shaved off, saving many lives in the process.
+Eradication efforts that start early have the potential to shave off the top of the curve, saving countless lives in the process.

-We developed concepts for every stage, but ultimately focused on eradication, because proven methods of eradication have not been significantly updated since the 1970's and is ripe territoy for a design intervention using social media platforms.
+We developed concepts for every stage, but ultimately focused on eradication, because proven methods of eradication have not been significantly updated since the 1970's and is ripe territory for a design intervention, in this case using social media platforms.

 Listening to Experts

 Although we did not have direct access to the world's best experts, their talks are readily available.
 We watched hours of talks about bird flu, Polio eradication, and self-reporting platforms.

 Larry Brilliant, an epidemiologist who has been a major part of the eradication effort of two diseases.
 Smallpox and Polio.

 Pulitzer prize-winning science journalist, she is a leading expert on the topic of the avian flu.